Journal of the Legal Writing Institute

 The goal of the Legal Writing Institute is to encourage a broader understanding of legal writing and the teaching of it.
 To further that goal, the Institute publishes Legal Writing: The Journal of the Legal Writing Institute, a peer-edited Journal that provides a forum for an exchange of scholarly ideas and opinions about legal writing.
 Legal Writing publishes articles, empirical research, book reviews, and critical commentary from persons interested in the theory and the practice of legal writing, in composition, rhetoric and linguistic theory, in the design of courses and curricula, and in teaching and learning theory as applied in the classroom and practice.

 The Legal Writing Institute established the Journal in 1988 as a forum for the developing discipline of legal writing.
 Christopher Rideout of the University of Puget Sound School of Law (now Seattle University School of Law) served as the Journal’s first Editor-in-Chief.
 Unlike most other legal journals, which are student-edited, Legal Writing is a peer-reviewed journal.
 The Editorial Board includes some of the leading scholars and academics in the field of legal writing.
 Since 1997, the Journal has alternated more traditional issues with a proceedings issue that includes articles based on presentations at the renowned Legal Writing Institute biennial summer conferences.
-New volumes of the Journal typically are published in the fall of each year.
+New volumes of the Journal typically are published in the spring of each year.

 If you wish to submit an article to Legal Writing, please send two electronic versions of the article, both in Word format, to Brooke Bowman at firstname.lastname@example.org.
 One version should be free of any identifying information, such as references to the author's name or institutional affiliation.
 Because deleting text or footnotes may change the meaning of the piece, the author(s) can certainly substitute words such as “my school” “the author,” etc. as appropriate.
 WordPerfect, MSWord, and PDF files are all acceptable.
 If sending digital versions is not practical, please make other arrangements by contacting Brooke Bowman by phone or by mail at the address below:

-Members of the Editorial Board review all articles submitted to the Journal.
+Members of the Editorial Board review the articles submitted to the Journal.
 Articles that receive an affirmative vote of the majority of editors are accepted for publication.
 As a general matter, the Board is looking for well documented articles that our readership will appreciate either as original theory or as practical pedagogy.

-Past Journal editors have developed guidelines for the editing process that we believe may help authors to understand some aspects of the Journal’s decision-making process.
-Before submission, therefore, authors may wish to consult the Journal’s “Procedures for Editors.”
 When making citation and style decisions for your submission, please consult the most recent edition and printing of the ALWD Citation Manual (Aspen Publishers), and the most recent edition of The Redbook (West).

 When an article is accepted for publication, the author should be prepared to supply the editors with copies of all difficult-to-find sources, which we define as materials that cannot be located easily on Westlaw, LEXIS, the Internet, or in a law library.
-Examples of materials that authors would need to supply include, but are not limited to, non-legal sources, e-mail messages and other unpublished material, out-of-print material, conference and CLE material, foreign sources, survey results, and interview transcripts or summaries.
+Examples of materials that authors would need to supply include, but are not limited to, non-legal sources, email messages and other unpublished material, out-of-print material, conference and CLE material, foreign sources, survey results, and interview transcripts or summaries.

 As a journal for legal writing professionals, we seek articles that contribute to the discipline of legal writing.
 Generally, the articles should aim to broaden the discipline's theoretical foundations of pedagogy.
 These articles must break new ground, that is, offer original ideas.
 We expect authors to exhaust all research possibilities in the legal writing literature and in other relevant disciplines.
 They generally should synthesize, carefully explore, and cite closely related scholarship.
-Buy they also must move substantially beyond existing scholarship.
+But they also must move substantially beyond existing scholarship.

 We define the discipline of legal writing broadly.
 It can encompass a broad range of skills, including legal analysis, research, interpretation, drafting, storytelling, and other lawyering skills.
 It can involve a broad range of related disciplines, including classical rhetoric, linguistics, composition, psychology, communications, and ethics.
 We welcome articles that extend the definitional boundaries of legal writing, as well as those that seek to improve pedagogy and scholarship in the field through interdisciplinary and empirical research.